asuna-mt/builtin_item/README.md

 Features:
 - Items are destroyed by lava
-- Items are moved along by flowing water
+- Items are moved along by flowing water (new routine)
-- Items are removed after 120 seconds or the time that is specified by remove_items in minetest.conf (0 disables it)
+- Items are removed after 120 seconds or the time that is specified by remove_items in minetest.conf (-1 disables it)
 - Particle effects added